 In this one, we’ll look at the top considerations for small employers.
 For many provisions, a small employer is defined as a company with no more than 100 employees, although until 2016, states can limit this to fewer than 50.
 All states define a small group as fewer than 50 employees for 2014 for small group rating, essential health benefits and risk adjustment provisions.
 The new ACA mandated provisions are expected to change the small employer insurance market.

-In some ways, health care reform treats large and small employers differently.
-For example, the Employer Mandate says that large employers – that’s companies with an average of 50 or more full-time employees or full-time equivalents – have to offer their employees affordable, minimum essential coverage or pay a penalty.
-This mandate does not apply to small employers with less than 50 full-time employees.
-They will not be penalized if they don’t offer health insurance to their employees.
+In some ways, the ACA treats large and small employers differently.
+For example, the Employer Mandate says that applicable large employers – that’s companies with an average of 50 or more full-time employees or full-time equivalents – have to offer their full-time employees (and their dependents) access to minimum essential coverage or pay a penalty.
+This mandate does not apply to employers with fewer than 50 full-time employees (including full-time equivalents).
+So these small employers will not be penalized if they don’t offer health insurance to their employees.

 Small employers have a lot to consider.

 As small employers decide whether or not to offer health insurance to their employees, they have some options.
 They could simply choose not to provide insurance at all, and direct their employees to the individual insurance market, including an individual or small group public exchange, community and online brokers or agents, and insurers themselves.

 Another option is SHOP – that’s the Small Business Health Options Program.
 SHOP is an online public health exchange where small employers can buy insurance for their employees.
 Who can use the SHOP exchange?
 SHOP is only available to small businesses with up to 100 employees, although that number can vary by state until 2016.
 Until 2016, states have the option to limit eligibility to businesses with fewer than 50 employees.
 Starting in 2017, states may offer SHOP to large employers as well.
 Tax credits are also available on SHOP plans for employers with up to 25 employees and average income of less than $50,000 a year.